ros-mobile-robots/ros-mobile-robots.github.io/docs/control.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --</pre>

+As you can see the address of the motor driver is detected at `0x0f`.